Lane Departure Warning LDW or LKA

 Volvo has developed two different systems for lane keeping assistance:

 - LDW - Lane Departure Warning which only warns the driver.

 - LKA - Lane Keeping Aid(Lane Keeping Aid) which, in addition to warning the driver, also actively steers the car.

-A Volvo S60 can be supplied with both variants - market and engine alternatives determine which of the systems the car is equipped with.
+The Volvo V60 can be supplied with both variants - market and engine alternatives determine which of the systems the car is equipped with.

 In the event of uncertainty whether the car has LDW or LKA:

-- Open the menu system MY CAR and locate Driver support system - which specifies Lane Departure Warning whether the car has LDW or Lane Keeping Aid for LKA.
+- Open the menu system MY CAR and locate - which specifies Lane Departure Warning if the car has LDW or Lane Keeping Aid for LKA.